Scaled Relative Graph: Nonexpansive operators via 2D Euclidean Geometry: Introduction

 Fixed-point iterations abound in applied mathematics and engineering.
 This classical technique, dating back to \cite{newton1669,picard1890,lindelof1894}, involves the following two steps.
 First, find an operator $T:\mathcal{X}\rightarrow\mathcal{X}$, where $\mathcal{X}$ is some space, such that if $x^\star=T(x^\star)$, i.e., if $x^\star$ is a fixed point, then $x^\star$ is a solution to the problem at hand.
 Second, perform the \emph{fixed-point iteration} $x^{k+1}=T(x^k)$.
 Convergence of such iterative methods is usually proved analytically, through a series of inequalities.

 In this paper, we present a \emph{geometric} approach to analyzing contractive and nonexpansive fixed-point iterations with a new tool called the scaled relative graph (SRG).
 We can think of the SRG as a signature of an operator analogous to how eigenvalues are a signature of a matrix.
 The SRG provides a correspondence between algebraic operations on nonlinear operators and geometric operations on subsets of the 2D plane.
-Using this machinery and elementary Euclidean geometry, we can rigorously obtain properties of operators (such as contractiveness) and establish the convergence of fixed-point iterations through showing the SRG, a set in the 2D plane, resides within certain circles.
-To clarify, these geometric arguments are rigorous proofs, not just illustrations.
+Using this machinery and elementary Euclidean geometry, we can establish properties of operators (such as contractiveness) and establish the convergence of fixed-point iterations through showing the SRG, a set in the 2D plane, resides within certain circles.
+These geometric arguments form rigorous proofs, not just illustrations.

-\begin{sirev} The online version of this paper contains the appendix, which presents further discussions, omitted proofs, and two additional topics: invariant circle number and metric subregularity. \end{sirev}
+One advantage of geometric proofs is that a single or a few geometric diagrams concisely capture and communicate the core insight.
+In contrast, it is much more difficult to extract a core insight from a classical analytic proof based on inequalities.
+Another advantage is that tightness, loosely defined as being unable to improve a stated result without additional assumptions, is often immediate.
+In contrast, discerning whether it is possible to make improvements when examining a proof based on inequalities is usually more difficult; providing a matching lower bound is often the only way to establish tightness of such results.